JustHollow/vast-builder/README.md

 const grandFather = VastElement.back();

 // cdata: turn content into cdata, return the current object
+// apply recursively to be able to make addValidTag().cdata() apply to childs
 // nb: if option cdata is true, it does nothing VastElement.cdata();